If you’ve been bitten by the bug, then sooner or later you’ll be thinking about buying a motorhome – whether it’s new or one that’s pre-loved.

 You may pay a little more in terms of the price through a dealership, but you should get that legal protection of your rights and post-sales support.

 Know your technical limitations

 You certainly don’t need to be a qualified engineer to enjoy a motorhome!
-Even so, when buying, there will be technical issues that need to be taken into consideration.
+Even so, when buying, there may be technical issues that need to be taken into consideration.

 If you’re mechanically and vehicle minded, then fine.
-If you’re not, call upon the help of either someone who is or a quality retailer of motorhomes with the experience to guide you through some of the technology and what it might mean in terms of affecting your eventual decision.
+If you’re not, call upon the help of either someone who is or a quality retailer of motorhomes with the experience to guide you through some of the technology and what it might mean in terms of influencing your final decision.

 Prepare your funding options in advance

 Finding the wherewithal to finance your purchase, of course, depends on your personal means and circumstances.

 You might want to be a little cautious about using your cash reserves or retirement kitty.
 It may make sense to use one of the various motorhome finance options that might be available to you such as HP, a personal loan or lease purchase, for example.